roc-lang/roc/roc-for-elm-programmers.md

 ## Currying and `|>`

 Roc functions aren't curried.
-If you call `List.map foo` you'll get a type mismatch because `List.map` takes 2 arguments, not 1.
+Calling `(List.map foo)` is a type mismatch because `List.map` takes 2 arguments, not 1.

 For this reasons, function type annotations separate arguments with `,` instead of `->`.
 In Roc, the type of `List.map` is: